How Does Depreciation Affect Government Offices?

-Here’s a brief rundown on what that looks like:
+Here's a brief rundown of what that looks like:

-Straight-line balances are calculated by taking asset cost subtracted by salvage value and dividing that by the number of years it is expected to be in use.
+Straight-line balances are calculated by subtracting asset cost from salvage value and dividing that by the number of years it is expected to be in use.

-Declining balance depreciation is a type of accelerated depreciation that decreases as the asset ages; it applies a depreciation rate to the value of the asset at the start of each financial period.
-There are several types of declining depreciation, including double-declining balance and a 150% declining balance.
+While declining balance depreciation is a type of accelerated depreciation that decreases as the asset ages, it applies a depreciation rate to the asset's value at the start of each financial period.
+There are several types of declining depreciation, including a double-declining balance and a 150% declining balance.

-There’s no “right” way to depreciate your assets.
+There's no "right" way to depreciate your assets.
 Your department needs to figure out what the best way is for how you run your office.
-Some methods may be helpful for certain types of assets, but not for others.
+Some methods may be helpful for certain types of assets but not others.
 Meet with your accounting department and get a detailed rundown of how depreciation works.
-You’ll also want to ask what you need to do to make room for it in your accounting practices.
+You'll also want to ask what you must do to make room for it in your accounting practices.

 Trying to track all of the assets subject to depreciation and how that affects your financial reporting can get complicated.
 However, it doesn't have to be.